pelsql/YourSqlDba/docs/maintenance/delegated-database-management.md

 1. `Maint.PrepDbForMaintenanceMode` disconnects users, renames the database with the `_MaintenanceMode` suffix, and establishes the recovery point.
-2. `Maint.RestoreDbAtStartOfMaintenanceMode` restores that recovery point while leaving the database under its maintenance-mode name.
+2. `Maint.RestoreDbAtStartOfMaintenanceMode` restores the database to that recovery point (erasing the effects of a failed upgrade) while leaving the database under its maintenance-mode name.
-3. `Maint.ReturnDbToNormalUseFromMaintenanceMode` returns the upgraded or
-   restored database to its original name and normal use.
+3. `Maint.ReturnDbToNormalUseFromMaintenanceMode` returns the upgraded or restored database to its original name and normal use.

 Example: